 BPA-Free Plastic Containers

 Many people, myself included use plastic containers for storage.
 When doing so, it’s best to look for BPA-free containers.

 Bisphenol A (BPA) is a chemical used to make some plastics since the 1960s.
 It’s found in polycarbonate plastics that are often used for food and beverage storage.

 Various research has shown BPA can sometimes seep into food and beverages from the containers, which leads to health concerns.

 If you are concerned about BPA, use BPA-free, freezer-safe storage containers.

 Freezer Safe Plastic Storage Bags

-One of the advantages of using Ziploc type freezer bags is that you can freeze them flat and it takes up a lot less room in the freezer.
+One of the advantages of using plastic freezer bags is that you can freeze them flat and it takes up a lot less room in the freezer.
 Yes, you can freeze baked beans in a freezer bag.